jaredly/jerd/docs/Roadmap.md

       you make a union, right?
   - [x] passing enums as uniforms
   - [x] IsRecord
-  - [ ] explicit upgrading to enum (needed for glsl, but not for js interestingly)
+  - [x] explicit upgrading to enum (needed for glsl, but not for js interestingly)
+    - [x] this is needed in the IR
-  - [ ] explicit downgrading from enum (if, as in glsl, it's needed)
+  - [x] explicit downgrading from enum (if, as in glsl, it's needed)

+## Can I make snake?

+- [ ] arrow keys, need to be able to handle in the /step/ fn, right?
+- [ ] arrays please?

 - [ ] when you click a thing from a term, it opens up as a /sub/ cell.
 And then if you edit that cell, then it updates all the other things in the main & sub cells.